 This madonna mold became the hugely popular ‘Queen of Angels’ introduced later in the decade.
 In the 1979 Cybis catalog appendix this is the one listed as “Madonna Bust” with a height of 8 inches, but it has since been identified as having been named Mother Most Admirable.
 (Heights given in Cybis literature were rounded to the nearest half-inch and so it’s common to find pieces that actually measure slightly more or less than indicated in their catalogs and ads.)
 This bust was produced from the 1950s (no precise introduction date) until 1965, and in several colorway versions; here is the all-white bisque.
 This colorway sold for $10 during its entire 1950s-1965 production run.
 The Cybis mold designation for this madonna was #2020.
 (Holland Mold)

-This bust would be termed “bisque color” or “bisque decorated” by Cybis.
+This bust would be classified as their “Cypia” (sepia) tonation by Cybis collectors.
 Notice that a gold edge has been added to her neckline, an element that will reappear in some of the examples of its later conversion to the ‘Queen of Angels.’
 The base is the same dark green as seen in the white-bust version but in this case it is highly glazed as well, making the piece a combination of bisque (matte) and glazed.
 By the way, only some of the 1950s pieces retain their penciled design numbers.

 Here are the three color versions shown together, and also illustrating the variations possible in the underside markings.